System view

 Epic

-Launched EHR workflows that reduced alert fatigue while keeping patient safety checks intact.
+Launched electronic health record (EHR) workflows that reduced alert fatigue while keeping patient safety checks intact.

 Georgia Tech / NASA